juanifit/static-checker/README.md

 Not perfect, but raises confidence level a bit.

-Requires the following linux utilities to be installed:
+Requires the following command line utilities to be installed:
 - ag
 - sed
 - sort